New Valparaiso, Indiana Office Now Open!

 • Chemical reaction

 Take any of those four elements away, and there is no fire.
-Fire extinguishers work by eliminating one of those elements, thus eliminating the fire.
+Fire extinguishers eliminate one of those elements, thus eliminating the fire.

 To prevent using the wrong fire extinguisher, there are five classifications of fire based on fuel type.

-The five classifications are Class A, B, C, D, and K.
+Class A, B, C, D, and K are the five classifications.

 • Class A fires are “ordinary combustible materials, such as wood, cloth, paper, rubber, and many plastics.”
 These are common accidental fires.